 However, the one thing I don’t find here very often is a European brunch menu.
 The first meal of the day is actually one of my favorite things about vacationing in Europe.

 Depending on the city, hotels in Europe typically do also offer American-style favorites like pancakes, malted waffles, eggs, sausage, and hash browns.
-I’ve even seen biscuits and bacon gravy
+I’ve even seen biscuits and bacon gravy.

 But, they mainly focus on simple small items such as breakfast cheese, charcuterie, fruit (I’ve even seen roasted grapes), honey, savory pastries, maybe small pieces of vegetarian quiche, and sometimes even salad.

-I’m not a fan of sweet breakfast (I much prefer something like a savory cottage cheese breakfast or even cream cheese on English muffins), so this brunch charcuterie board arrangement is really ideal for me.
+I’m not a fan of sweet breakfast (I much prefer something like savory cottage cheese or even cream cheese on English muffins), so this brunch charcuterie board arrangement is really ideal for me.

 A cup of espresso, and a plate of snacks that I’ve compiled from the charcuterie board buffet, and I’m ready for a long day of walking and sightseeing.